yousefvand/shellman-ebook/manuscript/basics.md

 [^exit-code]: This number is between 0 and 255 (one byte).
 If you have ever programmed in `C/C++`, you may noticed a `return 0` as a default behavior, that is the code your program is returning to *OS*, here `0` as success.

 [^home-directory]: `~` is a shorthand for current user, *home directory*, which usually is `/home/username`.
 This path is also accessible via `$HOME` global variable.

+To read global variables simply write: `echo $GLOBAL_VARIABLE`.
+One of the most famous global variables is **PATH**.
+It consist of many paths separated by `,`.
+When you run a command operating system searches these paths to find your command.
+If your command is not in those paths you need to enter the full path of your command.